Beyond eBay and Etsy: 7 Online Flea Markets You’ve Never Heard Of

 A New Way to Browse: Online Flea Markets

 Not only are regular flea markets wacky and wonderful, but their goods are usually pre-owned, pre-loved and dirt cheap.
+(Who wants to pay the full retail price?!)
 In short, they’re a Penny Hoarder’s dream.

-But it’s 2017.
+But everything is virtual these days.
 You turn to your laptop (or, let’s be real, your smartphone) for everything from takeout to taxi rides to a date for Friday night.

 So it’s no surprise there’s a whole world of online flea market shopping out there.
 And it’s just as quirky and addictive as the real thing — especially since you can see it all with just a few clicks.

-Of course, a few of these flea market sites are industry giants you almost certainly already know about.
+Of course, a few online flea markets are industry giants you almost certainly already know about.

-There’s eBay, which is officially over 20 years old.
-(I know!)
-Although it bills itself primarily as an online auction site, many of its listings are available for immediate sale — and it seems you can find just about anything you might desire, including William Shatner’s kidney stone or a small American town.
+- eBay: This classic buy-and-sell site has been around for more than a quarter century.
+Although it bills itself primarily as an online auction site, it operates like most online flea market sites.
+Many of its listings are available for immediate sale — and it seems you can find just about anything you might desire.

 Here’s what we found out.

-A bit like a cross between Craigslist and eBay, Fleabay (a .net domain!) lists items from all over the world — and includes categories as diverse as rental properties and ride shares.
+A bit like a cross between Craigslist and eBay, Fleabay (a .net domain not to be confused with flea-bay.com!) lists items from all over the world — and includes categories as diverse as rental properties and ride shares.
 There’s even a free stuff section.

 The list of prohibited items includes wine, credit cards and “human parts and remains.”
 Used airbags are merely “questionable,” though.